-The Citizens stand for cleaning up Spanish politics and take a hard line against the Catalan independence movement.
+The Citizens stand for cleaning up Spanish politics and take a hard line against Catalan independence.
 They have surpassed the People’s Party in recent polls.

-- El Mundo, a conservative newspaper, has all but endorsed Sáenz de Santamaría, warning in its editorial that a split on the right can only benefit the minority Socialist government.
+- El Mundo, a conservative newspaper, has all but endorsed Sáenz de Santamaría, warning in its editorial that a split on the right could only benefit the minority Socialist government.